The Registry of Autism Service Providers

 For Children under the Age of Six

-Children under six receive $22,000 a year in funding that their families can use to pay for services, training and materials approved by the Autism Funding Branch.
+Children under six receive $22,000 a year in funding that their families can use to pay for services, training and materials approved by the Autism Funding Unit.
 While this is a large sum, it can be used up very quickly unless families budget carefully.
 Families should also think of it as a time when they need to address their own training needs, so that when the funding drops to $6,000 a year when their child turns six, the family is better prepared to manage their child’s program.

 Parents, siblings and the extended family are the core of the team